fossasia/eventyay-tickets/doc/developer/translating.rst

 Once you create an account – which you can either do with your email address or by signing in with GitHub – you can look at and edit translations.

-First off, take care to change your preferences so that you'll be presented with the languages
+First off, take care to change your preferences so that you'll be presented with the languages you want to translate.
+You can do this in your profile settings, which you can find when clicking your profile picture in the upper right.

+Then, click through the missing translations for your language by going to the pretalx project dashboard.
+You can add new translations by clicking on the “Strings needing action” link for your language.

+In the translate view, you can input your translation for a given source string.
+If you’re unsure about your translation, you can also just “Suggest” it or mark it as “Needs editing”.
+If you have no idea, just “Skip”.
+If you scroll down, there is also a “Comments” section to discuss any questions with fellow translators or us developers.

 .. _translate.pretalx.com: https://translate.pretalx.com